ninypops/personal/content/posts/2020-10-11-adding-dark-mode-to-my-gatsbyjs-website.md

 ---
 template: post
-title: Adding Dark Mode to my GatsbyJS Website
 slug: adding-dark-mode
 draft: true
+socialImage: /media/light_dark_mode_social.jpg
+title: Adding dark mode to a GatsbyJS website
 date: 2020-10-11T09:18:13.971Z
-description: I run you through how I added dark mode to my website.
+description: Here's how I approached adding alternate light/dark themes.
 category: Technology
 tags:
+  - gatsbyjs
+  - darkmode
+  - accessibility
-  - gatsbyjs darkmode accessibility colour-blindness css
+  - css
 ---
 Contrary to popular beliefs, I'm not all that enthusiastic of dark modes in my IDE.
-I am of the few who prefers a light mode.
-Now, there's absolutely nothing wrong with a light mode except for the fact that your colleague will never stop roasting you for it.
-Whenever I'm peer programming, the first thing my colleague remarks on isn't my code but the theme of my code editor.
+Now, there's absolutely nothing wrong with a light theme, except for the fact that your colleague will never stop roasting you for it.
+Whenever I'm peer programming, the first thing that my colleague remarks on isn't my code - it's theme of my code editor.
 So, for my friends who consider themselves nocturnal or just prefer the visual prettiness of a dark mode, I'm happy to announce that my website now dons one.

 > gif of website dark mode
 >